Goldielockz30/saas-blueprint/README.md

 ### What this does:

-- ✅ Wipes old Git history and sets up a fresh repo just for you
+- ✅ Sets up a fresh repo just for you
 - ✅ Creates your `.env` file automatically from `.env.example`
 - ✅ Installs Git hooks to block secrets from being committed
 - ✅ Prepares the local workspace for secrets, Docker, and development